-205 Starting date, expected end, main actors involved, financial allocations, etc.
+264 Starting date, expected end, main actors involved, financial allocations, etc.

-$^{^{206}}$ Extent to which early outputs are already being delivered and outcomes are generated .
+265 Extent to which early outputs are already being delivered and outcomes are generated

-- Specific: the indicator should be direct, detailed and meaningful. - Measurable: the indicator should be quantifiable to track progress or success. - Achievable: the goal should be realistic, and we must have the resources and tools to attain it. - Relevant: it should align with the overall objectives and mission. - Time-bound: there has to be a deadline in which the indicator should be achieved.
+- Relevant: it should align with the overall objectives and mission. - Time-bound: there has to be a deadline in which the indicator should be achieved.